Manesh-R/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/11-Create a VM with the CLI.md

 4. When prompted to select either **Bash** or **PowerShell**, select **Bash**.

-5. When prompted, click **Create storage**, and wait for the Azure Cloud Shell to initialize.
+5. When prompted, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
+Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields and then click on **Create storage**, and wait for the Azure Cloud Shell to initialize.

 # Task 2: Create a resource group and a virtual machine